Privacy Policy

 3.2 Authentication Providers

-When you sign in with Apple, those providers process your authentication data according to their own privacy policies.
+When you sign in with Apple or Google, those providers process your authentication data according to their own privacy policies.
 We receive only the information listed in Section 1.1.

 3.3 Legal Requirements